meltyourface/blank/posts/Spectral-presence/Shadow-Divination-Ritual-using-Obsidian-Scrying-Mirror/index.md

 13. Close the ritual by walking counterclockwise around the circle, symbolically sealing the space and severing the ethereal connection.

-Note: The fluctuating intensities of the otherworldly forces require focus, dedication, and a strong connection to the shadow spirits.
+**Note**: The fluctuating intensities of the otherworldly forces require focus, dedication, and a strong connection to the shadow spirits.
 Ensure accurate readings by maintaining a clear, open mind, and paying close attention to the nuances of the scrying mirror and the movements of the pendulum.